The Geographical Pivot of History: Criticism

 K. S. Gadzhev, in his book Introduction to Geopolitics (Введение в геополитику, Vvedenie v geopolitiku), raises a series of objections to Mackinder's Heartland; to start with that the significance physiography is given there for political strategy is a form of geographical determinism.

 Critics of the theory also argue that in modern day practice, the theory is outdated due to the evolution of technological warfare, as at the time of publication, Mackinder only considered land and sea powers.
-In modern day time there are possibilities of attacking a rival without the need for a direct invasion via cyber attacks, aircraft or even use of long range missile strikes.
+In modern day time there are possibilities of attacking a rival without the need for a direct invasion via aircraft, long-range missiles, or even cyber attacks.

-Other critics of the theory argue that "Mackinderian analysis is not rational because it assumes conflict in a system where there is none.
-Such argument of the critics [however] is hardly found out because a variety of literatures repeatedly cites the geostrategic importance for USA security in fighting terrorism and preventing Russian dominance..."

 According to Matt Rosenberg, Mackinder's theory was never fully proven as no singular power in history has had control of all three of the regions at the same time.
-The closest this ever occurred was during the Crimean War (1853–1856) whereby Russia attempted to fight for control over the Crimean Peninsula, ultimately losing to the French and the British.
+The closest this ever occurred was during the Crimean War (1853–1856) whereby Russia attempted to fight for control over crumbling parts of the Ottoman Empire, ultimately losing to the French and the British.
 Rosenberg does not name which three regions he means, nor explains how any power involved in the Crimean War came close to control of those three regions.

-A.F.K.
-Organski was more focused in his criticism.
+A. F. K. Organski was more focused in his criticism.
 Those who have ruled East Europe, he wrote, have not commanded the world.
 "Extremists like Mackinder have gone too far."